-- 1. Enable the students to understand the concepts of Project management. - 2.
-Provide knowledge on concepts of Project Planning and scheduling. - 3.
-Create an awareness on Project Monitoring and Cost Analysis - 4.
-Provide adequate knowledge to the students on Recourse Management Costing-Variance Analysis - Train the students with the concepts of Budgetary Control for cost management and to provide basic platform on Quantitative techniques for cost management.
+- 1. To enable the students to understand the concepts of Project management. - 2.
+To provide knowledge on concepts of Project Planning and scheduling. - 3.
+To create an awareness on Project Monitoring and Cost Analysis - 4.
+To provide adequate knowledge to the students on Recourse Management Costing-Variance Analysis - 5.
+To train the students with the concepts of Budgetary Control for cost management and to provide basic platform on Quantitative techniques for cost management.

-Course Outcomes: Upon completing this course, students will be able to:
+Course Outcomes: At the end of course students will able to

 - 1. Acquire in-depth knowledge about the concepts of project management and understand the principles of project management. - 2.
-Determine the critical path of a typical project using CPM and PERT techniques. - Prepare a work break down plan and perform linear scheduling using various methods. - 4.
+Determine the critical path of a typical project using CPM and PERT techniques. - 3.
+Prepare a work break down plan and perform linear scheduling using various methods. - 4.
 Solve problems of resource scheduling and levelling using network diagrams. - 5.
 Learn the concepts of budgetary control and apply quantitative techniques for optimizing project cost.